Divorce Attorneys in Hampton, Portsmouth, Williamsburg

 Following are the differences between a fault divorce and a no-fault divorce —

 - A fault divorce may involve adultery, sodomy or buggery committed outside the marriage, mental and/or physical cruelty, desertion or conviction of a felony resulting in confinement in excess of one year.

 - A no-fault divorce may occur if the parties have lived separate and apart for a period of one year.
 If the parties have no children and have executed a separation agreement, they may obtain a no-fault divorce after six months of separation.

 In both fault and no-fault divorces, the petitioner must be a resident of Virginia for at least six months, and the parties may address the issues of division of property acquired during marriage, child and spousal support and child custody and visitation.
 If you choose the no-fault divorce option, our Hampton divorce law firm can draft, negotiate and execute the separation agreement on your behalf.

 Contact us for a consultation

-The lawyers at the law firm of Thomas L. Hunter, P.C. are here to provide you with sound guidance for your divorce.
+The lawyers at Hunter Law Firm are here to provide you with sound guidance for your divorce.
 To discuss your divorce or family law matter with one of our experienced lawyers, contact us online or call one of our four convenient offices —